 SMS/MMS promotions are now regulated as telemarketing.

-Non-compliance can be prosecuted under the Texas Deceptive Trade Practices Act (DTPA).
+Non-compliance can give rise to liability under the Texas Deceptive Trade Practices Act (DTPA), adding a significant layer of potential litigation risk.

-More consumer protections mean a higher risk for businesses not following the law.
+More consumer protection means a higher risk for businesses that don't follow the rules.

 Who Is Affected?